 In addition to CDC data, we looked at breast cancer screening rates among 2019 community survey respondents.
-Figure 63 shows that 82.2% of Network survey respondents and 82.9% of Quakertown service area respondents indicated that they had been screened for breast cancer within the past 2 years, which are higher than the national rate (71.6%), as well as the Healthy People 2020 target of 81.1%.
+Figure 63 shows that 82.2% of Network survey respondents and 83.9% of Anderson service area respondents indicated that they had been screened for breast cancer within the past 2 years, which are higher than the national rate (71.6%) and Healthy People 2020 target of 81.1%.
 Internal data indicate that our SLUHN screening rate is approximately 67.47%, which is lower than survey respondent reported rates.